 Honor student Richard Wade is a 12-year-old student at Southaven Middle School in Mississippi.
-During a football session he received a text message from his father.
+During a football session in 2008 he received a text message from his father.
 Thinking it might be an emergency, he read it.
 His phone was confiscated for violating school policy against cell phone use during school hours.

 Instead of turning the phone in to the front office and holding it until the end of the day, as school policy called for, school officials searched it for evidence of inappropriate content.
 They discovered what they described as photos of “gang related activity.”
 The phone was turned over to the police and Richard was suspended for three days.